alexfernandez/alexfernandez.github.io/2017/origins-language.md

 ![](pics/origins-cave-people.jpg "Cave paintings, Bhimbetka, source: https://commons.wikimedia.org/wiki/File:Cave21.jpg")

-The scarcity of modern speculation about prehistoric languages is surprising, given how much interest there is both academia and the general public about other aspects of prehistoric life.
+The relative scarcity of modern speculation about prehistoric languages is surprising, given how much interest there is both academia and the general public about other aspects of prehistoric life.
 The most likely reason is lack of direct evidence,